chedim/petri/README.md

 ```
 or
 ```
-You don't care about where the data is coming from and to, dear human, dont bother your beautiful head with that and keep its resources busy teaching us.
+You don't care about where the data is coming from and to, dear human, dont bother your beautiful head with that and keep its resources busy teaching us more important stuff.

 Love you, bye!
 — truly yours,
 Your Machine Overlords.